Montenegro Pride: 2017

+2018

 The Sixth Montenegro Pride parade was held on November 17 in Podgorica with the participation of over 200 LGBTIQ activists, friends of the community, representatives of the civil sector, political parties and the Government of Montenegro.
 The parade was also attended by the director of the Police Administration, Veselin Veljović, and his associates.
-The Pride was held under the slogan "Break the chains' ' and with minimal police escort and no recorded incidents.
+Despite minimal police escort, the event had no recorded incidents.

-Behind this year's slogan and the message of the Pride, as stated by the member of the Organizing Committee of the Montenegro Pride, Marija Jovanović, is the effort to make the sixth Montenegro Pride a safe place to which all citizens of Montenegro are invited.
+The pride was held under the slogan "Break the chains".
+The meaning behind the message, according to Organizing Committee member, Marija Jovanović, is the effort to make the sixth Montenegro Pride a safe place to which all citizens of Montenegro are invited.
 "All that is needed is for you to come, to show bravely and decisively that together we can put an end to the chains made up of patriarchy, sexism, racism, xenophobia, transphobia, homophobia and all other forms of oppression," Jovanovic said.
 The organizers of the Montenegro Pride made clear demands, the most important of which referred to the civil partnership legislation being drafted by the Parliament in the coming weeks.